sayedgamal99/INTRO-TO-ALGORITHMS/Exercises/ChapterThree/AsymptoticNotation.md

 and we seen that $\omega$(g(n)) is $\color{lightgreen}lower bound$ to g(n) excluded cg(n)=$\omega$((g(n))),\
 $\lim_{n=inf} {f(g)\over g(n)} = inf$\
-we can write above as:
+we can rewrite above as:
 $$C_1g(n) < f(n) <C_1g(n).$$
 which has no solution leeds to $\color{lightblue}Empty Set$ then